iantar1/Philosophers/README.md

 		A semaphore is an integer variable, shared among multiple processes.
 The main aim of using a semaphore is process synchronization and access control for a common resource in a concurrent environment.

 		The initial value of a semaphore depends on the problem at hand.
 Usually, we use the number of resources available as the initial value.

+what is thread:
+	->
+what is deadlock:
+what is the deffrent between thread and processe what is semaphore what is defrent between semaphore and mutex what is atomic operation what is race condition